You are here

 The dissertation is a scholarly contribution to knowledge in the doctoral candidate’s area of specialization.
 By researching and writing a dissertation, the doctoral candidate is expected to demonstrate a high level of knowledge and the capability to function as an independent scholar.

 Dissertation Committee.
 The dissertation committee is composed of the advisor who must be a Category P graduate faculty member in the doctoral candidate’s graduate program and at least two other authorized graduate faculty members.
 Additional graduate faculty members also may serve on the dissertation committee.
 The advisor serves as chair of the dissertation committee.
 Selection of the committee members is the responsibility of the advisor and is subject to the rules of the Graduate Studies Committee.
-Non-graduate faculty members may be appointed to the dissertation committee as additional external members (
+Non-graduate faculty members may be appointed to the dissertation committee as additional external members (Section 12) by approval of the Graduate Studies Committee in the doctoral candidate’s home program and by petition to the Graduate School.

 The dissertation committee is established at a time thought appropriate by the doctoral candidate and the advisor.
 Doctoral candidates are responsible for making certain that committee members are on duty in the autumn or spring semester or summer term of the defense.